d3/d3-force/README.md

 #### Positioning

 The [*x*](#forceX)- and [*y*](#forceY)-positioning forces push nodes towards a desired position along the given dimension with a configurable strength.
 The strength of the force is proportional to the one-dimensional distance between the node’s position and the target position.
-While these forces can be used to position individual nodes, they are intended primarily for global forces that apply to all (or most) nodes; see [*simulation*.fix](#simulation_fix).
+While these forces can be used to position individual nodes, they are intended primarily for global forces that apply to all (or most) nodes.

 <a name="forceX" href="#forceX">#</a> d3.<b>forceX</b>([<i>x</i>])